George Pitt-Rivers: Army service

 Pitt-Rivers was an officer in the 1st (Royal) Dragoons.
 In November 1911, his regiment was sent to South Africa, being stationed in Johannesburg, the centre of the gold-mining industry of the Witwatersrand.
 In June 1913, the gold miners went on strike, demanding fewer hours and more pay.
-General Jan Smuts, the South African minister of defence and of finance, decided to use military force to end the strike, and on 4 July 1913 the Dragoons were ordered to break up a pro-strike rally in Market Square, Johannesburg, leading to a bout of extended fighting and rioting that lasted until 5 July 1913.
+General Jan Smuts, the South African minister of defence and of finance, decided to use military force to end the strike, and on 4 July 1913 the Dragoons were ordered to break up a pro-strike rally in Market Square, Johannesburg, leading to a bout of extended fighting and rioting that lasted until the following day.
 Pitt-Rivers' precise role in the action in Johannesburg remains unclear, though as a junior officer he was certainly involved.
 In the aftermath, he took photographs of the burned-out buildings and the horses of the Dragoon Guards that had been killed during the shooting.
 The action in Johannesburg left him with a strong dislike of unions and the political left in general.

 He took part in the First World War.
 On 23 August 1914, the Dragoons left South Africa for England and on 7 October 1914 arrived in Belgium.
 In October and November, the Dragoon Guards were involved in heavy fighting during the First Battle of Ypres.
 On 17 November 1914, Pitt-Rivers's knee was shattered by a German bullet, and he was sent to England for surgery and recuperation.
 He was promoted to captain in 1919.